Advanced head and neck squamous cell cancer

 KEYTRUDA alone if your HNSCC has spread or returned, and you have received chemotherapy that contains platinum and it did not work or is no longer working

-Learn how biomarker testing may impact treatment options
+Biomarker testing may help determine your treatment options

-These cards explain what PD-L1 is and how testing for this biomarker could help determine how KEYTRUDA may fit into your treatment plan for HNSCC.
+Learn what PD-L1 is and how testing for this biomarker could help determine how KEYTRUDA may fit into your treatment plan for HNSCC.
+Start a conversation with your doctor to see if KEYTRUDA is right for you.

 PD-L1 = programmed death ligand 1.

-A biomarker test checks whether a cancer contains a specific biomarker that could help your doctor determine your treatment plan.
+A biomarker test checks whether a cancer contains a specific biomarker.
 One type of biomarker is called PD-L1.

 PD-L1 is present on some normal (and cancer) cells.
 It can bind to another protein on cells in the immune system called PD-1.
 PD-1 acts as a type of “off switch” that helps keep immune cells from attacking other cells in the body.
 Here’s how it works: